 What is ginger beer?
 The short answer is it’s a quintessential cocktail mixer that every home bartender should know about.
-Learn how it’s made, how it’s different from ginger ale and what to mix with it.
+Here’s everything you need to know about ginger beer, including how it’s made, how it’s different from ginger ale and what to mix with it.

 This post contains affiliate links.
 If you click on one and buy something, Feast + West receives a small commission at no additional cost to you.
 All opinions are our own.

 Today I’m here to talk about one of my favorite cocktail ingredients of all time: Ginger beer.

 What is ginger beer?
 Is it different from ginger ale?
 What’s it for?
 I’ve got all these answers to everything you wanted to know about ginger beer — and more.

 Yes, more!
 In a near-future post, I’ll be taste-testing the top brands of ginger beer to help you (and me!) find our new go-to bottle.
 Seriously.
 I took one for the team and tried every one I could find.

 Ginger beer is a fizzy, flavorful soda that is often used as a cocktail mixer.
 It’s especially well-known for its role in the Moscow Mule.